 Brain phosphocreatine levels decline with age.
 So does the efficiency of the creatine kinase reaction.
 By age 70, the brain runs the same energy system as a 25-year-old, but with reduced capacity at every point in the supply chain.

 The dose ranges in older-adult trials cluster around 5 g/day for general use and 10–20 g/day in shorter clinical research protocols.
-According to Scott Forbes, PhD, associate professor at Brandon University and Candow's frequent collaborator, "older adults appear to respond to creatine even without resistance training, but the effect is amplified when combined with exercise."
+The same body of work, co-authored by Scott Forbes, PhD, of Brandon University, suggests older adults may respond to creatine even without resistance training, with the effect amplified when it is combined with exercise.

 Two practical points for readers over 50: